Presidency: Buhari Not Planning to Install Interim Govt

 It added that hands are on deck to ensure that the elections go on as scheduled and winners declared in line with provisions of the Constitution and the electoral act.

-The statement stressed that the presidential candidate of the All Progressives Congress, Asiwaju Bola Ahmed Tinubu, who is the prefered successor of President, is not against tge currency swap policy of the present administration.
+The statement stressed that the presidential candidate of the All Progressives Congress, Bola Ahmed Tinubu, who is the preferred successor of the President, is not against the currency swap policy of the present administration.

 “The talk of interim government and truncation of democracy is way off the mark.
 Those who peddle it stand to gain nothing- nothing at all -but the creation of panic and the incitement of the public against the federal government.